xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

     /* more variables omitted for brevity */
 ```

-_Refer to the CLM Platform documentation for more details._
+_Refer to the Ace Platform documentation for more details._

 ## Getting started